ixdat/ixdat/NEXT_CHANGES.rst

 ^^^^^^^^^^^
 - ``cut`` no longer crashes when one of the component measurements is empty.
   Resolves `Issue #93 <https://github.com/ixdat/ixdat/issues/93>`_

+- If a series name is present in the raw data *and* in in a measurement's ``aliases``, the raw data series matching the name and the aliased series are appended.
+(Before, only the raw data series matching the name would be returned.)

 techniques
 ^^^^^^^^^^^